BOXLEGENDARY/Advanced-Luau-Decompiler/README.md

 # Advanced Luau Decompiler

-better rewrite it
+better to rewrite it.

-no update anymore this is last time this version fast than original btw
+no update anymore this is last time.

+this version fast than original btw.

 ---
 ## Loadstring